 DMES values the importance of shared responsibility between students, parents, teachers and the school community in language and literacy development.
-Through the integration of the core language arts - listening, speaking, reading and writing in all content areas, students are enabled to become effective and multilingual communicators.
-School-wide literacy programs such as Drop Everything and Read/Write, library and literacy sessions, usage of Achieve3000 & IReadArabic platforms also provide more opportunities for students to raise their language and reading proficiency levels and prepare them for external assessments such as MAP, CAT4, ACER IBT, among others.
+School-wide literacy programs such as Drop Everything and Read/Write, library and literacy sessions, usage of Achieve3000 platform also provide more opportunities for students to raise their language and reading proficiency levels and prepare them for external assessments such as MAP, CAT4, ACER IBT, PISA, SAT, PSAT, and IELTS.